-File structure of the transducer corrections in the measurement folder is following:
+The files structure of the transducer corrections in the measurement folder is following:

+The transducer correction folders will be always renamed to the ‘Txx’ format, when copied from the calibration data folder because multiple channels can share the same correction file so there may be a folder name collision.

 Digitizer corrections

 The correction of the digitizer and its channels is more complicated.
-Special care has been taken in order to make is both versatile and also simple enough to enable editing for less skilled users.
-It consists of the two parts (i) definition of the whole digitizer (interchannel corrections), (ii) definition of the particular channels (corrections that are independent to another channel or HW).
-Example of the digitizer correction header file is show in following text:
+Special care has been taken in order to make it both versatile and also simple enough to enable editing for less skilled users.
+It consists of the two parts: (i) Definition of the whole digitizer (interchannel corrections), (ii) definition of the particular channels (corrections that are independent to another channel or HW).
+See [5] for details.
+Example of the digitizer correction header file is show in the following text:

 // correction type: